 A development program can work well when focused on a specific talent or skill, but it pays larger dividends when you offer more choices.
 Employees love having the freedom to choose what works best for them and their individual long-term career goals.
-One person may want to work on leadership development as they focus on improving their skills so that they can become a manager one day.
+One person may want to join a leadership development program to focus on improving their skills so they can become a manager one day.
 Another person may want to improve their writing and editing skills as they look to excel in that area.
 With the freedom to decide between different options, workers can make a choice that helps them and the company as a whole improve.

 5. Foster a Culture That Promotes Talent Development

 As part of a talent development strategy, companies should focus on building team culture which encourages talent development and learning.
 That might mean setting aside time during the day, week, or month devoted exclusively to training and development that emphasizes improving talents.
 Or it might mean providing reading lists of leadership books that could help workers grow in knowledge about specific areas.
 Are employees asking, what is leadership?
 Give them a chance to read books about the subject.
 Create and foster a culture that shows just how important talent development is, and with it, people will work to improve themselves.